 Although the noncommercial business-travel site JoeSentMe.com is his passion, Joe Brancatelli makes his living as a publications consultant.
 He has helped create, launch or reposition more than 100 newspapers and magazines.
 His other extensive journalism credits include reporting and commentary for publications as diverse as Forbes, Fortune, Washington Post, Village Voice, Washington Star, Women's Wear Daily, Esquire, Los Angeles Times, USA Today, GQ, Portfolio, New York and Newsweek.

-For better or worse, Joe has also had a long association with travel journalism.
+For better and for worse, Joe has also had a long association with travel journalism.
 He served as the executive editor of Frequent Flyer magazine; the Travel Adviser of Travel Holiday magazine; and contributing editor of Travel + Leisure magazine.
 He's hosted a nationally syndicated radio program on travel, too.
-He also writes the weekly Seat 2B business-travel column for BizJournals.com, the online presence of the American City Business Journals (ACBJ).
-Seat 2B also appears on the Web site of most of the nearly four dozen local weekly business papers published by the ACBJ.
+For nearly a decade, he also wrote the weekly Seat 2B business-travel column for BizJournals.com, the online presence of the American City Business Journals (ACBJ).
+His business travel columns have also appeared at Biztravel.com, Mapquest.com, TheTrip.com and several others.

 He lives with his wife (who's also a business traveler) in Cold Spring, New York, in a house that overlooks the Hudson River.
 The view is spectacular--and he always wonders why he ever gets in his car and drives to the airport for another business trip.